-University of Lille, Simula Metropolitan Center for Digital Engineering, University of Oslo, University of Stavanger (Norway) and TU Berlin, GT-ARC, TU Munich (Germany) are jointly organizing the Summer School on Green Computing and Green Energy.
+University of Lille (France), Simula Metropolitan Center for Digital Engineering, University of Oslo, University of Stavanger (Norway) and TU Berlin, GT-ARC, TU Munich (Germany) are jointly organizing the Summer School on Green Computing and Green Energy.

 The target audience for the summer school is early-stage PhD students and MSc students in the related degree programs of any European institution.
 Students from the host universities and institutes are particularly encouraged to apply.